 To the extent permitted by law, at any time during normal business hours and as often as the BFWDC, the Office of the State Auditor, DOL, the Comptroller General of the United States or any of their duly authorized representatives, and any other persons duly authorized by the BFWDC deem necessary, the Subrecipient shall make its records available.
 To the extent permitted by law, these duly-authorized organizations shall have the authority to audit, examine, and make excerpts or transcripts from records including all contracts, invoices, papers, materials, payrolls, records of personnel, conditions of employment, and other data relating to all matters covered by the Contract.
 The Subrecipient will maintain its records and accounts in such a way as to facilitate the audit and ensure that sub-contractors also maintain records that are auditable.
 The Subrecipient is responsible for any audit exceptions resulting from its own actions or those of its sub-contractors.
-The Subrecipient and its sub-contractors shall adhere to applicable federal Office of Management and Budget Circulars and other applicable federal and state regulations, including but not limited to, OMB 2 CFR 200.
+The Subrecipient and its sub-contractors shall adhere to applicable federal Office of Management and Budget Circulars and other applicable federal Office of Management and Budget Circulars and other applicable federal office of Management and Budget Circulars and other applicable federal and state regulations, including but not limited to, OMB 2 CFR 200.
 If the Subrecipient expends \$750,000 or more during the Subrecipient's fiscal year of federal award money, Subrecipient must comply with the Single Audit Act as supplemented by the audit requirements of 2 CFR 200, including but not limited to CFR 200.501-.521.